nikolakupresanin/Stasa_Nails_Website/README.md

 # Stasa_Nails_Website
-website is made in Html, Css3, Scss, Materialize Freamwork and Javascript.
+Website is made in Html, Css3, Scss, Materialize Freamwork and Javascript.
 Images are cut, compress and made for a website in Adobe Photoshop.
 It is responsive for all devices.